soobik/LiveObjects-samples-nodejs/README.md

 2. type 'h' to see device help menu or 'q' to disconnect.

+### Sample Mqtt debug mode client

+Mqtt debug mode client is an application that listen to your tenant events:
+- asset connected / disconnected events,
+- event processing events,
+- mqtt debug messages.

+Once connected and using menu (via LiveObjects Rest API), you could:
+ - (`k`) ask your current apiKey details,
+ - (`d`) set debug mode for the current apiKey for the next two hours.

+1. Update your environment

+   Use `initEnv.template.sh` as example.
+    > cp initEnv.template.sh initProject.dontpush.sh

+   Update `initProject.dontpush.sh` with your needs: apiKey, api endpoint, and verbose level.

+   Then source it
+    > . ./initProject.dontpush.sh

+2. run the mqttDebug.js:
+    > node mqttDebug.js

+3. type 'h' to see device help menu or 'q' to disconnect.

 ## License

 Copyright (c) 2015 — 2018 Orange